 However, the native functionality provided by a container engine or runtime is usually not enough for a complete logging solution.
 For example, if a container crashes, a pod is evicted, or a node dies, you'll usually still want to access your application's logs.
 As such, logs should have a separate storage and lifecycle independent of nodes, pods, or containers.
 This concept is called cluster-level-logging.
 Cluster-level logging requires a separate backend to store, analyze, and query logs.
 Kubernetes provides no native storage solution for log data, but you can integrate many existing logging solutions into your Kubernetes cluster.

-The guidance for cluster-level logging assumes that a logging backend is present inside or outside of your cluster.
-If you’re not interested in having cluster-level logging, you might still find the description of how logs are stored and handled on the node to be useful.
+Cluster-level logging architectures are described in assumption that a logging backend is present inside or outside of your cluster.
+If you're not interested in having cluster-level logging, you might still find the description of how logs are stored and handled on the node to be useful.

 In this section, you can see an example of basic logging in Kubernetes that outputs data to the standard output stream.
 This demonstration uses a pod specification with a container that writes some text to standard output once per second.